Xldivin/Phantom_Be/README.md

-# <--Flash-Card-Backend-->
+# <--project-Backend-->

 ## Description

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

-- I was motivated by the passion i have for programming which pushed me to do this flashcard backend using graphql
+- I was motivated by the passion i have for programming which pushed me to do this personal website
+- In technology world nowdays you must have the own brand for yourself that is the main reason i have build this personal website.

 ## Table of Contents